cseanburns/research-notebook/source/_posts/2013-08-28-lq-vol-1-issue-2-article-1-reading-study.markdown

 title: "LQ Vol 1 Issue 2 Article 1: Reading Study"
 date: 2013-08-28 09:00
 comments: true
-categories: [LQ Autoethno Field Notes, research]
+categories: [LQ Autoethno Field Notes, research, Author-Joeckel, Affil-University of Michigan]
 ---

 For an explanation of this post, see: